Awareness and prevention

 The Office of the Liquor and Gambling Commissioner is responsible for day-to-day compliance and enforcement as well as for granting licenses for gaming machine businesses, bookmaker operations and approvals for employees to work in the gaming industry.

-The Tasmanian Gaming Commission is an independent body responsible for the regulation of gaming in Tasmania.
+The Tasmanian Liquor and Gaming Commission is responsible for the regulation of gaming in Tasmania.

 The Department of Racing, Gaming and Liquor is responsible for regulating and maintaining the integrity of lawful racing, gambling and liquor activities in Western Australia.
 The gambling industry in Western Australia has some key differences to Victoria including the fact pokies are only permitted in the Casino, not in pubs or clubs like they are in Victoria.